Delta CEO says Georgia’s election overhaul law is ‘unacceptable’

-The CEO of Delta Air Lines said in an apparent reversal on Wednesday that Georgia’s voting-law overhaul is “unacceptable” and doesn’t match the company’s values, while a top Republican lawmaker blasted the corporate chief for “caving to the woke mob.”
+The CEO of Delta Air Lines, one of Georgia’s largest employers, said in an apparent reversal on Wednesday that the state’s voting-law overhaul is “unacceptable” and doesn’t match the company’s values, while a top Republican lawmaker blasted the corporate chief for “caving to the woke mob.”

 In a memo, Delta CEO Ed Bastian said Georgia’s new voting law “includes provisions that will make it harder for many underrepresented voters, particularly Black voters,” to cast ballots.